 In our work, we’ve seen a lot of feedback-averse cultures (often described with the euphemism “nice”).
 So it’s not enough to embrace the point above about ensuring your managers are skillful at feedback.
 There needs to be accountability at all levels to provide feedback and receive it.

 Managers can create a feedback-friendly culture by encouraging team members to resolve issues among themselves (e.g., “Thank you for telling me about this.
 You need to talk to Cooper yourself.
 Do you want to go over what you might say?
 Then let me know how it goes.”
 Or “Have you explained to Delia what kind of impact it has when she’s late?”).

-Given how quickly business demands and organizational priorities shift, regular communication between employees and managers is critical.
+Given how quickly business demands and organizational priorities shift, regular performance management conversations between employees and managers is critical.
 The last thing your organization needs is performance aligned to out-of-date strategic imperatives.
 You need to make sure the markers that guide and measure performance are still relevant.

 The most effective managers have regular check-ins with their teams to revisit priorities and ask, “Of the 20 tasks on the to-do list, which are most important now?”
 “What can wait?”
 “What can be delegated?”
 “Is anything irrelevant?”
 Without regular reassessment of goals, employees may choose what’s easiest to accomplish or what they most like to do, which won’t necessarily result in the performance you need.

 Einstein also said, “Strive not to be a success, but rather to be of value.”
 So when it comes to increased performance, don’t merely check off the boxes of your performance management approach.
 When managers and employees talk often about the what, why, and how of the work, they’ll drive the organization’s strategy forward.
 They’ll achieve peak performance.
 That’s value.